 Fawaz Abdulaziz Alhokair Co. engages in the retail and wholesale business of fashion, clothing, furniture, electronics, and accessories.
 It represents several brands covering fashion as well as cosmetics, entertainment, and food and beverage.
-The company was founded by Fawaz bin Abdulaziz Al-Hokair, Salman bin Abdulaziz Al-Hokair and Abdul Majeed Al-Hokair in March 18, 1990 and is headquartered in Riyadh, Saudi Arabia.
+The company was founded by Fawaz bin Abdulaziz Al-Hokair, Salman bin Abdulaziz Al-Hokair, and Abdul Majeed Al-Hokair on March 18, 1990, and is headquartered in Riyadh, Saudi Arabia.

 Saudi Airlines Catering Co.

 Saudi Airlines Catering was established in 1981 and, in the 35 years since, has witnessed a rapid expansion in operations, which now spans local and international markets.
 Since its founding, the business has diversified and now operates across the key sectors of in-flight, retail, and catering and facilities.

 Herfy Food Services Co.

 Founded in Riyadh in 1981, Herfy has grown to become one of the largest fast-food companies in the Middle East, even surpassing international chains in terms of presence.
 It has a total of more than 210 restaurants and 4,000 employees throughout Saudi Arabia.
 In addition to operating its own restaurants, Herfy produces and sells bakery and pastry products and provides companies and others with cooked meals.